stonstad/Stellar.Benchmarks/README.md

 # Additional FastDB Benchmarks

-The following benchmarks are specific to FastDB capabilities.
-FastDB is able to achieve 1M records through a combination of a fast inserts and a small storage footprint.
+The benchmarks presented here focus on FastDB's unique capabilities.
+FastDB effortlessly accomodates up to 1 million records through a combination of a fast insertion and a compact storage footprint.

 ## FastDB Insert Performance